 Students should not contact individual sites or coordinators to ask for a site assignment.
 They should work with the Office of Student Affairs and their academic advisors/learning specialists.
 Contacting core clerkship sites or coordinators in this context is considered unprofessional behavior and can result in a professionalism form pursuant to the professionalism policy.
-Students who defer Step 1 must still complete the requirements of the Phase 2 Clinical Connections and Competencies course and will need to complete all unfinished course requirements during their fourth year.
+Students who defer Step 1 must still complete the requirements of the Phase 2 Clinical Connections and Competencies course once they are enrolled in clinical clerkships and elective and will need to complete all unfinished course requirements during their fourth year.

-In most cases, students are not eligible to do "away" rotations at another medical school until all Phase 2 core clerkships have been taken and passed.
+In most cases, students are not eligible to participate in visiting student (away) rotations at another medical school until all Phase 2 core clerkships have been completed.
 Having Phase 3 status is the usual requirement for being a visiting student at another medical school.

-Students are not eligible to start their required Sub-Internship or the Transition to Residency course until all Phase 2 core clerkships have been completed with a passing grade
+Students are not eligible to start their required Sub-Internship or the Transition to Residency course until all Phase 2 core clerkships have been completed with a passing grade.